RimaSem/odin-recipes/README.md

 Project: Recipes | The Odin Project

 Hi,
-This is a practice assignment to learn the basics of HTML.
+this is a practice assignment to learn the basics of HTML.

 The goal was to make a simple website comprised of an index page with links to several recipes.